Dante (TV series): Production

-The producer was Mike Meshekoff, the director was Richard Kinon, and the writer was Harold Jack Bloom.
+The producer was Michael Meshekoff, the director was Richard Kinon, and the writer was Harold Jack Bloom.
 The show's competition included Adventures in Paradise on ABC and The Andy Griffith Show on CBS.
 Dante was co-sponsored by the Alberto-Culver Company and the Singer Sewing Machine Company.

 Critical response

 A review of the premiere episode in the trade publication Variety complimented Duff's and Mowbray's facility with delivering fast lines but found the script flawed, saying that the show needed "some decent writing support for the competent stars".
 It added all of the sets looked "either phony or cheap" and needed to be improved.